-- To secure the quality of tests and exams, Examiners are required to have a University Teaching Qualification.
-For the time being, people with dispensation for the UTQ or have started the UTQ trajectory are treated equally to people having one.
-Exemption from this requirement can be given under circumstances. - 2) During the Covid-19 pandemic, as long as tests on-site are approved by the Dutch government, it is compulsory to offer written tests both online and on-site (hybrid).
-The student can choose in which format he/she wants to take the test.1 - 3) It is the task of the EB to establish if the student has met the programme's learning outcomes sufficiently before handing out the Diploma.
+- 1) To secure the quality of tests and exams, Examiners are required to have a University Teaching Qualification or an equivalent qualification and at least a Master's degree.
+For the time being, people with dispensation for the UTQ are treated equally to people having one.
+Staff members who have started their UTQ process will be exempted from the UTQ requirement for the three years they are allowed to take to complete their UTQ.
+Exemption from this requirement can be given under circumstances. - 2) It is the task of the EB to establish if the student has met the programme's learning outcomes sufficiently before handing out the Diploma.
 The EB considers that taking too many tests in an online format endangers the value of the Diploma received.
-Students have to be aware that the EB will review the reliability of conducted online tests after each academic year and may decide on an extra overall test for the first year of the studies.1 - 4) Students who do not follow the UT's guidelines on Covid-19 are excluded from the on-site test.1 - 5) For PAB, TAB and FAAB no more than one member does not hold a PhD Degree.
+The EB will review the reliability of conducted online tests after each academic year and may decide on an extra overall test for the first year of the studies. - 3) Students who do not follow the UT's guidelines on Covid-19 are excluded from the on-site test.1 - 4) For PAB, TAB and FAAB no more than one member does not hold a PhD Degree.
 No more than one member has an UFO profile without research tasks.
 In exceptional cases the Examination Board can deviate from this.
-The chair of the PAB and TAB needs to be a Faculty ITC (associate) Professor. - 6) Postdocs without a UTQ can be the second supervisor for MSc Research as an exception under the following conditions: - a.
-The Postdoc has teaching experience in higher education or follows the Supervision course, offered by the Centre of Expertise in Learning and Teaching from the University of Twente beforehand; - b.
-The supervised research is strongly related to the Postdocs research. - 7) The Examination Board performs periodic quality checks of exams, if needed by delegating a review to an external expert on the subject matter of the exam. - 8) The Examination Board has set rules of order for written tests to ensure quality of test taking, which can be found in Appendix 2. - 9) The Examination Board has defined procedures for remote assessments, which can be found in Appendix 3. - 10) The Examination Board has defined guidelines for converting a test score into a mark, which can be found in Appendix 4.
+The chair of the PAB and TAB needs to be a Faculty ITC (associate) Professor.
+The first supervisor needs to be staff member of the Faculty ITC or a JEP partner.
+In the latter case, the second supervisor needs to be a Faculty ITC staff member.
+The external examiner should come from a different department or organisation than the supervisors. - 5) Postdocs without a UTQ can be the second supervisor for MSc Research as an exception under the following conditions: - a.
+The Postdoc has teaching experience in higher education or follows the Supervision course, offered by the Centre of Expertise in Learning and Teaching from the University of Twente beforehand: - b.
+The supervised research is strongly related to the Postdocs research. - 6) The Examination Board performs periodic quality checks of exams, if needed by delegating a review to an external expert on the subject matter of the exam. - 7) The Examination Board has set rules of order for written tests to ensure quality of test taking, which can be found in Appendix 2. - 8) The Examination Board has defined procedures for remote assessments, which can be found in Appendix 3. - 9) The Examination Board has defined guidelines for converting a test score into a mark, which can be found in Appendix 4.